 Aloha!
-Building community and sharing have always resided in the Hawaiian/Polynesian culture.
+Building community and sharing have always resided in the Native Hawaiian/Pacific Islander culture.
 Ke Kukui Foundation continues this tradition through community events, education, music and the art of hula in Pacific Northwest communities throughout Washington and Oregon for future generations.

 Ke Kukui Arts & Cultural Center Programs & Activities